MarcoFormante/Mettez-en-place-un-serveur-et-un-site-simple-avec-PHP/README.md

 - Check if description field has at least 3 characters.
 - Check if image field is a valid URL.
 - Check and diplay errors.

+### branch: correction-etape6 : Étape 6 – Insérez l’œuvre en BDD

+- Add Connection for creating new Oeuvre into database with valid inputs
+- Verify if the new entries appear on the homepage.